What is Misfits Market?

 One thing I decided to try was using it in a white bean soup.
 I happened to have a Jennie-O turkey burger leftover in the fridge that I cut up and added to the pot (substituting it for sausage as I didn’t have any).
-Then I added the fried onions & turnip, ripped up raw kale leaves, added a can of Bush’s Beans White chili beans, a smaller carton of chicken broth, a can of Campbell’s condensed cream of chicken soup and a can of skim milk.
-I mixed everything and cooked as a soup, which ended up being so delicious!
+Then I added the fried onions & turnip, ripped up raw kale leaves, added a can of Bush’s Beans White chili beans, a smaller carton of chicken broth, a can of Campbell’s condensed cream of chicken soup, and a can of skim milk.
+I mixed everything and cooked it as a soup, which ended up being so delicious!

 I also used half a bunch to make kale chips as suggested by some readers.
 The remaining bunch I ripped up into pieces, then froze to use for future soups & stews.

-I cut up the other 2 onions and 2 green peppers, then froze for future meals as well.
+I cut up the other 2 onions and 2 green peppers, then froze them for future meals as well.
 I diced one set to use for something like chili and then I sliced the other set to use for something like fried peppers and onions or fajitas.

 There was a nice size bag of Brussel sprouts, which happens to be my daughter’s favorite.
-I ended up cutting them in half, coating with olive oil, salt, pepper, and Parmesan, and roasting in the oven.
+I ended up cutting them in half, coating them with olive oil, salt, pepper, and Parmesan, and roasting them in the oven.
 They were amazing!